Popular places to scatter ashes

 Scattering ashes and the law

-In the UK, there aren’t any laws regarding the scattering of ashes, but if you choose to do so on private land then you must obtain permission.
-It’s fine to spread ashes in places like public beaches, parks or remote areas, but if your intended location is on private land, then you’ll need to ask permission first.
+In the UK, there aren’t any laws regarding the scattering of ashes, but if you choose to do so on private land then you must obtain permission from the landowner.
+You can spread ashes in places like public beaches, parks or remote areas without obtaining permission.

 We’re pretty lucky in the UK that many of us have easy access to wooded areas and the countryside.
 Choosing a nature area or woodland to spread ashes is a popular option, as secluded areas are fairly easy to find, plus things like trees or milestones can act as a memorial when it comes to marking anniversaries or just visiting to say ‘hello’.
 Remember to ask permission if the wooded area is on private land.